 Background:

-Student externs will research and prepare internal legal memoranda and court documents involving a variety of federal employment laws.
-Externs may also have the opportunity to assist with litigation before administrative law judges and federal district courts, participate in meetings with client agencies, contact and interview witnesses, and help with trial preparation.
-To the extent possible, externs will be invited to attend hearings, depositions, and settlement conferences.
-Externs can expect to draft internal legal memoranda and assist in drafting discovery requests and motions.
+A student intern will research and prepare internal legal memoranda and court documents involving a variety of federal employment and labor laws.
+Interns may also assist with litigation before administrative law judges and federal district courts, participate in meetings with client agencies, contact and interview witnesses, and help with trial preparation.
+To the extent possible, interns will be invited to attend hearings, depositions, and settlement conferences.
+Through these experiences, interns will develop their litigation skills, including research and writing, case management, negotiation, and client relations.

 What we look for: